How did Mussolini rise to power?

 Benito Mussolini was born on the 29th of July 1883 in northern Italy.
 His father was a blacksmith who followed the political movement known as socialism.

-As a child, Mussolini had a reputation as stubborn and argumentative.
+As a child, Mussolini had a reputation as being stubborn and argumentative.
 He was even considered to be a bully towards other students.

 Mussolini was expelled from school twice for attacking other students with a knife.